Fatal Frame: Maiden of Black Water: Synopsis

 Maiden of Black Water takes place on the fictional Hikami Mountain, a place infamous for suicides and spiritual happenings connected with local bodies of water.
 In the past, resident shrine maidens would use their mind-reading abilities to help guide people to a peaceful death.
-In time, they would grow too emotional to perform their abilities, and they would be sacrificed as an Eternal Flower to keep a malevolent otherworldly power called the Black Water at bay.
-The story follows three different protagonists: Yuri Kozukata, who has the ability to bring people back from the shadow world into the real world due to her descent from the Hikami shrine maidens; Ren Hojo, an author and friend of Yuri who goes to the mountain to research his new book; and Miu Hinasaki, the daughter of first Fatal Frame protagonist Miku Hinasaki.
+In time, their emotions would overwhelm them, and would be sacrificed as Eternal Flowers to keep a malevolent otherworldly power called the Black Water at bay.
+The story follows three different protagonists: Yuri Kozukata, who can bring people back from the shadow world into the real world due to her descent from the Hikami shrine maidens; Ren Hojo, an author and friend of Yuri who goes to the mountain to research his new book with his assistant Rui Kagamiya; and Miu Hinasaki, the daughter of earlier Fatal Frame protagonist Miku Hinasaki.

-Among the ghosts they encounter are Shiragiku, a young shrine maiden whose sacrifice has preserved her as a wandering spirit; and Kyozo Kururugi, a man who initially went to die on the mountain but developed an insane fear of the shrine maidens due to their mind-reading powers, killing many maidens and priests before committing suicide and becoming a hostile ghost.
+Among the ghosts they encounter are Shiragiku, a young shrine maiden whose sacrifice preserved her as a wandering spirit; and Kyozo Kururugi, a man who initially went to die on the mountain but developed an insane fear of the shrine maidens due to their mind-reading powers, killing many maidens and priests before committing suicide and becoming a hostile ghost.
 Many of those Kururugi slew became ghosts in their own right.
 The central story revolves around Ose Kurosawa, whose near-death experience had left her with powerful sixth sense abilities.
-Because of this, she became a shrine maiden and is chosen as an Eternal Flower.
-Prior to the ritual, her photograph was taken by Kunihiko Asou, creator of the Camera Obscura.
-They fell in love, and when the time came for the ritual, Ose's feelings for Kunihiko and the pain of the shrine maidens murdered by Kururugi caused the ritual to fail.
-The Black Water was unleashed and Ose became a hostile spirit that corrupted the mountain and its ghosts.
+Because of this, she became a shrine maiden and was chosen as an Eternal Flower.
+Before the ritual, Kunihiko Asou, creator of the Camera Obscura, took her photograph.
+They fell in love, and when the time came for the ritual, Ose's feelings for Asou and the emotions caused by Kururugi's rampage overwhelmed her.
+The ritual failed, unleashing the Black Water across Mount Hikami, and Ose became a powerful hostile spirit.